saintnuno/memejs/README.md

 # memejs
-Get the best memes easily!
+Get the best memes with ease!

 ## Installation
 ```bash